-However, and despite the decreased volume of IPOs in recent times, a shifting trend can be noticed: as the majority of previously state-owned companies have been already privatised, most of the more recent IPOs have been executed by privately held firms and not by stateowned companies.
-Additionally, private companies seem to be starting to consider alternative listing venues, in particular multi-trading facilities.
+However, despite the decreasing volume of IPOs in recent times, a shifting trend can be noticed: as the majority of previously state-owned companies have been already privatised, most of the more recent IPOs have been executed by privately held firms and SMEs, and not by state-owned companies.
+Additionally, private companies seem to be starting to consider alternative listing venues, in particular multi-trading facilities such as Euronext Access and Euronext Growth (both of which are managed by the Euronext group).2 for subscription to undetermined investors.

-The IPO process: Steps, timing and parties and market practice pública de subscrição"), where the issuing company offers its shares for subscription to undetermined investors.
 In association with a distribution offer, the IPO process will often entail the admission of the company's shares to trading on a regulated market.